 Pre-Emergent Control of Dandelion

 There are also options for chemical control of dandelions, which may be required due to the difficulty that can arise when they are pulled by hand.
-While it is difficult to find a pre-emergent that is dandelion specific, it is a good idea for homeowners to apply a general broadleaf pre-emergent to stop germinating weed seeds before they start, like Tenacity or Prodiamine.
+While it is difficult to find a pre-emergent that is dandelion specific, it is a good idea for homeowners to apply a general broadleaf pre-emergent to stop germinating weed seeds before they start, like Mesotrione or Prodiamine.

 Post-Emergent Control of Dandelion